OSU-CMS/Ph2_ACF_GUI/README.md

 Ohio State Hardware:
 - Arduino MEGA 2560 R3
-- DFRobot DHT22 Temperature & Humidity Sensor v2
+- DFROBOT DHT22 Temperature & Humidity Sensor v2
+- DFROBOT Ethernet Shield V3.0
+- (This brand of ethernet shield or DHT required me to remove or replace a file locally for the arduino code to execute, but I forget what)

 Instructions:
+1. Connect DHT sensor to Arduino.
+[OSU_DHTtoArduino.jpeg](./F4T_Monitoring/OSU_DHTtoArduino.jpeg) depicts OSU's connection scheme.
-1. Upload [ModbusCommands.ino](./F4T_Monitoring/ModbusCommands/ModbusCommands.ino) to Arduino and turn it on.
+2. Upload [ModbusCommands.ino](./F4T_Monitoring/ModbusCommands/ModbusCommands.ino) to Arduino and turn it on.
 Check that is able to connect to F4T.
 Note IP address configured by DHCP from serial output.
+3. To communicate with computer via ethernet, our Arduino needed a separate ethernet shield.
-2. Run [F4TMonitor.py](./F4T_Monitoring/F4TMonitor.py) on a computer.
+4. Run [F4TMonitor.py](./F4T_Monitoring/F4TMonitor.py) on a computer.
 Check Arduino IP address is correct and that connection is established.
-3. Connect to website outputed in python terminal to view data.
+5. Connect to website outputed in python terminal to view data.
+Computer logs data in a .csv file.
-4. If temperature or humidity becomes too extreme, Arduino will shut off F4T and the python code will email an alert to the code's alert_recipients.
+6. If temperature or humidity becomes too extreme, Arduino will shut off F4T and the python code will email an alert to the code's alert_recipients.

-Logic:
-1. Arduino turns on, configures ethernet using DHCP, and prints corresponding IP address.
-Sometimes this IP address changes and needs to be updated in the computer-side python code.
-2. Arduino attempts to connect to F4T every five seconds.
-3. Once connected, Arduino takes measurements every five seconds.
-If temperature or humidity is too extreme, Arduino shuts down F4T.
-4. A computer runs F4Tmonitory.py to get and process the Arduino data.
-With every measurement, Arduino tries to connect to computer via ethernet.
-Arduino signals it has been restarted by sending a '!' with the first measurement successfully sent to the computer which tells the computer to begin a new logging file.
-5. Computer stores measurements in a .csv file.
-It creates a .png of the plotted data and posts it to a local website.
-The Ohio State lab accesses the website via lab vpn, but the website can be hosted in other ways such as with the free service Tailscale.
-6. When the temperature or humidity becomes too extreme, the python code emails alert to the code's alert_recipients with the python package yagmail

 ## Transferring F4T Data Logs with TFTP
 The F4T Temperature Controller can transfer its data logs via USB, Samba, or Trivial File Transfer Protocol (TFTP).
 Here are steps to set up a TFTP server on your Linux machine and have the F4T automatically send data logs to the server.
 Note this tutorial does not use the commonly used xinetd daemon.